huytunguyenn/huytunguyenn/README.md

 ### Hi there 👋
 - 🏫 I am currently studying for a bachelor's degree majoring in Software Engineering at **Ho Chi Minh University of Science**
 - 🔧 Skills:  JavaScript  /  React  /  Node.js  /  Python  /  C++  /  Git  /  MongoDB  /  SQL
-- 👯 I’m looking to an internship
+- 👯 I’m looking for an internship
-- 🌱 I’m currently learning TypeScript / MySQL / Cucumber
+- 🌱 I’m currently learning TypeScript / MySQL / Cucumber / GraphQL
 - 📫 How to reach me: huytunguyen0408@gmail.com / fb.com//threecarbonsminusp/

 ### Projects that I worked on: ⬇